Raydje/LangGragh-Agent-IA-for-Misra-C/README.md

 # MISRA C:2023 Compliance Validator

 A production-quality **multi-agent system** that parses MISRA C:2023 technical standards, validates C code against them, and proposes remediated fixes.
-Built as a GitHub portfolio project demonstrating LLM orchestration, RAG pipelines, agentic critique loops, automated code remediation, and **async-first architecture with persistent state checkpointing**.
+Built as a GitHub portfolio project demonstrating LLM orchestration, RAG pipelines, agentic critique loops, automated code remediation, **Mixture of Experts (MoE) routing**, and **async-first architecture with persistent state checkpointing**.

 ---

 ## Highlights

 - **Fully asynchronous** end-to-end: every graph node, service call, and route handler is `async`.
 Even the synchronous Pinecone SDK is wrapped with `asyncio.to_thread()` to never block the event loop.
+- **Mixture of Experts (MoE) routing** — the Orchestrator acts as a gating network, dynamically dispatching each request to the appropriate specialist agent (RAG, Validator, Critique, Remedier) based on classified intent, mirroring MoE architectures where only the relevant experts are activated per input.
-- **SQLite checkpoint memory** via LangGraph's `AsyncSqliteSaver` + `aiosqlite` — every node execution is durably persisted, enabling session resumption and time-travel replay.
+- **MongoDB checkpoint memory** — every node execution is durably persisted to MongoDB Atlas via LangGraph's `AsyncMongoDBSaver`, enabling session resumption, time-travel replay, and horizontal scaling without a local SQLite file.
 - **Granular Session Resumption** — clients can pass a `thread_id` to continue a previous session, or omit it to start fresh.
 Every response returns the `thread_id` for future reference.
 - **"Time Travel" debugging** via the `/replay` endpoint — fork and re-execute from any checkpoint in a session's history, essential for verifying complex MISRA C compliance logic where multiple agents (Orchestrator, RAG, Validator, Critique) interact across iterations.
+- **Per-request cost estimation** — every LLM-calling node tracks `prompt_tokens` and `completion_tokens` using LangGraph's `Annotated[int, operator.add]` state reducers, automatically accumulating totals across all agents.
+Each response includes an `estimated_cost` (USD) computed from a built-in pricing table covering 30+ Gemini models (`app/models_pricing.py`), giving full cost visibility without any external billing API.

 ---